-Ms. Voong reported that previously Mr. Grant had inquired about compliance issues and there has been a noticeable increase in submission of late reports by the probationer or their supervising physician, however, typically the probationer will provide an update with an explanation of why the report is late and the Board grants the probationer an extension.
+Ms. Voong reported that previously Mr. Grant had inquired regarding a noticeable increase in submission of late reports by the probationer or their supervising physician, however, typically the probationer will provide an update with an explanation of why the report is late and the Board grants the probationer an extension.

-In response to Mr. Grant's question of does Ms. Voong believe that delay that the Board is receiving has a correlation to COVID-19, Ms. Voong responded that she does believe that there is a correlation with the pandemic because many probationers will state that they are behind at the clinic due to there being less staff on duty and their supervising physician have more duties and aren't as available to assist them.
+In response to Mr. Grant's question of does Ms. Voong believe that delay that the Board is receiving has a correlation to COVID-19, Ms. Voong responded that she does believe that there is a correlation with the pandemic because many probationers have stated that they are behind at the clinic due to there being less staff on duty, and that their supervising physician has more duties and is not available to assist them.